By Luis Torres, Staff Writer

 “They made it happen.
 So great moment for everyone,” said the new four-time 500 winner.
 “Especially after last year, being so difficult with the pandemic, everybody comes back, even though it’s not full percent everyone here, but very, very nice for everyone to celebrate.

 “I couldn’t be more happier.
 I couldn’t be more happier for Mike (Shank), for Jim (Meyer).
 They did everything they told me, which is they promised to give me a good car.
-I said, All right.
-If that’s happen we have a great chance.
+I said, alright.
+If this happen, we have a great chance.
 Just give me a chance to fight, opportunity to be up there, then I will fight.
 And they did.”

 Once climbing out of his No. 06 AutoNation/SiriusXM Honda, he immediately climbed the fence and so did Michael Shank.
 The electrifying crowd couldn’t get enough of Castroneves, who spent the next 10-15 minutes basking the glory.